vishapoberon/compiler/doc/Porting.md

      which of 5 sets of pre-prepared C source files to build to create the bootstrap compiler.

-On most systems this will be sufficient for `make full` to build and install the compiler and libraries.
+On most systems this will be sufficient for `make` to build the compiler and libraries.

-`make full` will terminate with a message such as:
+`make` will terminate with a message such as:

 `--- Branch v2docs freebsd gcc LP64 confidence tests passed ---`